Open SaaS Review 2026: Best Free SaaS Boilerplate

 What is Wasp?

-Wasp is a full-stack framework that simplifies React + Node.js development:
+Wasp is a full-stack framework that simplifies React + Node.js development by declaring application structure in a .wasp config file:

 // main.wasp — declare your app structure